 Metrolink M105 route has bus stops near Dusit Hotel, W Hotel, and The Curve Hotel.

-The following places of interest are nearby the DECC station but you have to walk or take the taxi to get to them:
+The following places of interest are nearby the DECC station but you have to walk or take a taxi to get to them:

 Walking distance from this station are Qatar Sports Club and Ezdan Hotel.